3nvy/netlify-gart/README.md

 Then run the both api and web to start the project:

 ```
-yarn run dev
+ntl dev
 ```

-By now you should have the example project running, note that API is running at `http://localhost:4000/graphql` and the Web project is running at `http://localhost:3000`
+By now you should have the example project running, note that API is running at `http://localhost:8888/.netlify/functions/graphql` and the Web project is running at `http://localhost:8888`

 <br><br>